Battle of the Scheldt: Allied preparations

 On 5 September, SHAEF's naval commander, Admiral Sir Bertram Ramsay, advised the Commander of 21st Army Group, General Bernard Montgomery, to make the Scheldt his main priority.
 He had previously said that as long as the mouth of the river was in German hands, the Port of Antwerp would be as useful as Timbuktoo.
 That same day, thanks to Ultra intelligence, Montgomery became aware of Hitler's intention to hold the Scheldt at all costs.
 However, Montgomery was focused on preparations for the ill-fated Operation Market Garden later that month.
 Among the Allied senior leaders, only Ramsay saw opening Antwerp as crucial to sustaining the advance into Germany.

 Montgomery had an additional incentive not to prioritize Antwerp: his apparent desire for the 21st Army Group to spearhead the invasion of Germany and capture Berlin.
-On 9 September Montgomery wrote to Field Marshal Sir Alan Brooke (the Chief of the Imperial General Staff) that "one good Pas de Calais port" would be able to meet the logistical needs of the 21st Army Group, though not the American armies in France.
+On 9 September Montgomery wrote to Field Marshal Sir Alan Brooke (the Chief of the Imperial General Staff) that "one good Pas de Calais port" would be able to meet the logistical needs of the 21st Army Group, though not the US armies in France.
 Three days earlier, on 6 September, Montgomery ordered Canadian General Harry Crerar to prioritize the capture of just such a port, Boulogne-sur-Mer.
 Montgomery's views obliged Eisenhower to support a plan for the 21st to invade Germany, whereas the use of Antwerp would allow all of the armies to be supplied for such an invasion.

 Due to these factors, little was done about Antwerp during September.
 On 12–13 September, Montgomery ordered the First Canadian Army to clear the Scheldt after taking Boulogne, Calais (Operation Undergo), and Dunkirk (Siege); General Crerar stated that this was impossible because he did not have sufficient manpower.
 Montgomery refused Crerar's request to have British XII Corps under General Neil Ritchie assigned to help clear the Scheldt, because he needed XII Corps for Operation Market Garden.

 Had Montgomery secured the Scheldt Estuary, as Ramsay had advised, Antwerp would have been opened to Allied shipping far earlier than it was, and the escape of the German 15th Army from France could have been stopped.
 Instead, the delay allowed the German 15th Army to deploy defensively and prepare for the expected advance.